medblocks/medblocks-blog/_posts/why-you-should-care-about-openehr.md

 ---

 # The problem
 When designing a health IT system, it is common for the developer to "just start working" on what the doctors want.
-It's not uncommon for a developer to code in things like Blood pressure or Heart rate in the software.
+It's not uncommon for a developer to code in things like Blood pressure or Heart rate in software code.
 In fact, that's the only way they know how.
 This is basically how a typical development cycle looks like:
 1. Gather requirements from a doctor or nurse.
 2. Plan and build software that meets these requirements.
 3. Demonstrate the product to the doctor or nurse.